shen-ee/Rush-Diving/index.md

 ### Dev Week 6 (11.7-11.13)
 What have we achieved:

+* Background music added
+* Removed Dragon

 What are the challenges we are facing:

+* Looks unreal with only rock
+* Rock's mechanics/ Moving Directions
+* The way of winning the game should be adjusted

 What we are planning to do next:

+* Make Rug looks realistic with air-flow effects.
+* Add some cloud in the sky with certain density
+* The way rock shows up in sky (gradually)

 ### Dev Week 7 (11.14-11.20)
 What have we achieved:

+* Rug has air-flow effect
+* Rock won't show up all of a sudden
+* Add cloud on the way down to ground

 What are the challenges we are facing:

+* Add more magic related elements
+* Cloud density and frequency adjustment
+* Should we add birds, if so, what's the frequency and height for those

 What we are planning to do next:

+* Change rock to magic orbs
+* Add birds with certain height requirements & low frequency
+* Add a landing point to ground (winning spot)

 ### Dev Week 8 (11.21-11.27)
 What have we achieved:

+* Red orbs replaces all rocks
+*

 What are the challenges we are facing:

+* Adjust Orbs Speed
+* How should we win this game

 What we are planning to do next:

+* Game testing
+* List all bugs and then fix & test

 ### Dev Week 9 (11.27-12.3)
 What have we achieved: